 1. Tell your school the reason you can’t attend the exam.

-2. Write to the Executive Officer, TASC at execofficer@tasc.tas.gov.au on the same day as your exam (or no more than five business days after the exam) to apply for an emergency special arrangement.
-You must detail the reasons for your absence, and provide supporting evidence as outlined in the below application checklist.
+2. Write to the Deputy Director, TASC at deputydirector@tasc.tas.gov.au on the same day as your exam (or no more than two business days after the exam) to apply for an emergency special arrangement.
+You must detail the reasons for your absence, and provide supporting evidence as outlined in the Emergency special arrangement application checklist below.

 3. You will be advised by TASC by email if your application has been accepted and you will receive derived results.